About Articling

 Articling/Bar Admission Program Virtual Information Session

-Watch the recording of the NSBS/CPLED Articling/PREP Information Session held on February 15, 2023.
+Watch the recording of the NSBS/CPLED Articling/PREP Information Session held on March 11, 2024.

-Articling is a period of experiential learning meant to assist in the transition from law school to the actual practice of law.
+Articling is a 12-month period of experiential learning meant to assist in the transition from law school to the actual practice of law.

 During articling the goal is to provide each articled clerk with an opportunity to gain experience in a variety of relevant areas, including (but not limited to) professional responsibility, personal practice and office management, interviewing and advising, negotiation, and advocacy.